Opening a Subsidiary vs. Branch in the Netherlands | Updated Guide 2021

 The branch is generally perceived as a business form that has lighter incorporation and management requirements compared to the subsidiary.
 The registration with the Trade Registry is still needed for the branch, however, the process is simpler because the foreign company will present its already existing Articles of Incorporation and the decision to set up the Dutch branch.
 As a comparison, for the subsidiary, the Articles of Association will need to be drafted as new documents.
 Registration with the Chamber of Commerce will also be needed for the branch.

-The documents usually needed to open a branch in the Netherlands include the following: the parent company’s constitutive documents such as the Memorandum and Articles of Association, its registration certificate issued by the country of residence, the names and identification documents of its directors, the name and identification documents for the branch representative in the Netherlands (as well as a description of its powers and duties), the decision to establish the branch and details regarding its address and name.
+The documents usually needed to open a branch in the Netherlands in 2021 include the following: the parent company’s constitutive documents such as the Memorandum and Articles of Association, its registration certificate issued by the country of residence, the names and identification documents of its directors, the name and identification documents for the branch representative in the Netherlands (as well as a description of its powers and duties), the decision to establish the branch and details regarding its address and name.

 After it is registered with the Company Register, the branch will also need to be registered for tax purposes and for social security purposes as it will hire employees.
 In terms of taxation, the branch is taxed at the same corporate income tax rate of 20% on the first 200,000 EUR of taxable profits and 25% over this amount.
 In some cases, the branch may qualify as a permanent establishment in the Netherlands, however, the principle of taxation for a branch is solely on its Dutch-derived profits.
 One of our Dutch lawyers who specialize in branch and subsidiary creation can help you with detailed information about taxation.